metal-stack/docs/docs/src/overview/networking.md

 ![Network VRFs across the different switch layers](network-vrfs.drawio.svg)

-> Picture 6: This illustration illustrates VRF tenant separation and shows VRF termination happening on the firewall for the tenant VRF and external network VRFs.
+> Picture 6: This illustration shows the VRF tenant separation and VRF termination happening on the firewall for the tenant VRF and external network VRFs.

 ### Network Operating Systems